pierrebarbera/epa-ng/README.md

 ```

 **Note** that using the binary format is not strictly required, however it is highly reccomended to increase parallel efficiency.

+## Test data
+This repository includes a test data set which can be found under [`test/data/neotrop`](test/data/neotrop).
+Consult the README located there for usage examples.

 ## Citing EPA-ng